Adarsh0047/language_tool_python/README.md

 ![Test with PyTest](https://github.com/jxmorris12/language_tool_python/workflows/Test%20with%20PyTest/badge.svg)

-Current LanguageTool version: **5.5**
+Current LanguageTool version: **6.2**

-This is a Python wrapper for [LanguageTool](https://languagetool.org).
+This is a Python wrapper for [LanguageTool](https://languagetool.org) cloned from https://github.com/jxmorris12/language_tool_python.git .
 LanguageTool is open-source grammar tool, also known as the spellchecker for OpenOffice.
 This library allows you to make to detect grammar errors and spelling mistakes through a Python script or through a command-line interface.
+This repo has the updated library for the latest language-tool version 6.2 .

 ## Local and Remote Servers